 Butts Farm is the perfect property for a family gathering or friends’ get together, with its fully equipped kitchen and spacious, yet cosy, living room and dining area.
 The downstairs twin room, with adjacent W.C. and downstairs shower room would suit guests with limited mobility (though not wheelchair friendly).
 Upstairs are four double bedrooms, one ensuite and two sharing a family bathroom and the downstairs shower room.

 The owners have gone to great trouble to encourage wildlife into the garden and the outside of the building, with little owls regularly seen nesting at the end of the property and threatened insects making their home there.
-At the rear of the farm there is a secluded garden with a patio, fire pit and large picnic table.
+At the rear of the farm there is a secluded garden with a patio, fire pit and large picnic table, (which is moved under the archway in the winter).
 The garden can be accessed via the kitchen or the dining room.
 A path leads from the garden to Englands, the community playing field, which guests are free to use for outdoor games or to wander over to with a picnic blanket in hand to watch the local cricket club playing their matches.

 - Sleeps 10 (+2) in 5 bedrooms across 1 king-size bedroom, 2 standard double bedrooms, 1 twin bedroom, 1 children’s twin bedroom (+2 on double sofa bed in the Living Room)